ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te'.md

 [[Semantics Proseminar Term Paper]]
 # Abstract

 In this paper, we propose a new understanding of the Korean "-te-" marker in assertive sentences.
+Our perspective differs from previous studies by Lee (2010, 2013) and Lim (2010), who suggest that "-te-" is an evidential marker.
+Instead, we align with Chung's (2007) argument that "-te-" is a spatio-temporal deictic marker that signifies the perspective on which the assertion is based.
+However, we diverge from Chung's view by denying that morphemes such as "-ass-," "-kyess-," and "ø" are evidential markers in "-te-" sentences.

+We argue that in Korean -te- assertive sentences, there is no evidential morpheme that marks  [[The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua#^71d4a3|propositional-level eventuality]]^[Faller (2004), "The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua"], which is a relation between speaker and the proposition.
+Instead, we propose that the propositional-level evidentiality of -te- assertions comes from conversational implicature of plain assertion.
+In our account, -te- assertive sentences are understood as plain assertion whose evidential vintage point is marked.
+As it is already a version of plain assertion, it already has propositional level evidentiality of assertive sentences.
+Therefore, -te- sentences do not need an additional marker for propositional-level evidentiality.
+The role of "-te-" is to specify the vantage point on which the assertion's evidence is based on.

+We will demonstrate that our account can comprehensively explain the data presented in Lee, Lim, and Chung's studies and does not encounter the problems their accounts faced.

+In this paper, we propose a new understanding of the Korean "-te-" marker in assertive sentences.
+Our perspective diverges from previous studies by Lee (2010, 2013) and Lim (2010), who suggest that "-te-" is an evidential marker.
+Instead, we align with Chung's (2007) argument that "-te-" is a spatio-temporal deictic tense that signifies the perspective on which the assertion is based.
+However, we differentiate from Chung by denying that morphemes such as "-ass-," "-kyess-," and "ø" are evidential markers in "-te-" sentences.
+We will argue that in Korean -te- assertive sentences, there is no evidential morpheme that marks [[The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua#^71d4a3|propositional level eventuality]]^[Faller (2004), "The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua"], which is a relation between speaker and the proposition.
+We will argue that this propositional-level evidentiality of -te- assertions comes from [[Supplementary Material for Semantics Term Paper#Plain assertion is the strongest assertion.|conversational implicature ]] of assertive sentences.
+So, -te- sentences do not need additional marker for propositional-level evidentiality.
+The role of "-te-" is to specify the vantage point on which the assertion's evidence is based on.
+We will show that our account can comprehensively explain the datas presented in Lee, Lim and Chung and does not meet the problems their accounts faced.

+, and the requirement for evidence in "-te-" sentences is that of the plain assertion made from the specified vantage point.
+We will argue that our account will comprehensively explain the all the datas that -te-.

+###### Ingredients.

+- By Conversational Implicature, Plain assertion without any hedging markers alrady has/exhibits propositional-level evidentiality.
+It directly asserts the state without any hedging markers.
+	- The (evidential) relation between speaker and the proposition must be very strong.
+The speaker must have the strongest type of evidence (direct evidence) in order to say a plain assertion.
+- What does -te- do?
+It specifies a perspective/vantage point on which the plain assertion is based on.

+C:: The intuitive idea behind it,

+Plain assertion without any additional morphemes(markers/ intuitively, 'hedging' markers) already has the strongest requirement for evidentiaity.
+In order to say plain assertive sentences, the speaker ias required to have the strongest type of evidences.
+In this sense, propositional level eventuality is already inherent in plain assertion.

+In asserting -te- assertions, we assert that an event obains (is true), and we are basing our that assertion on 'observation' we made at the vantage point

+> We propose to understand -te- assertive sentences as assertive sentences whose

+The assertion with "-te-" is simply a plain assertion based on a specific vantage point made salient by the "-te-" marker.
+Therefore, it already possesses the requirement for evidentiality inherent in plain assertions, and does not require any additional marker for evidentiality.

+"비가 왔다."  /"비가 오더라." =>
+"비가 온다." /"비가 오네" =>

+내가 보기엔 비가 오겠다.
+(X)
+내가 보기엔 비가 올 것 같다.
+(O)
+비가 오겠더라.

+비가 오겠더라 / 비가 올것 같더라 차이 =>
+###### Draft(0119)
+In this paper, we propose a new understanding of the Korean "-te-" marker in assertive sentences.
 Our perspective diverges from previous studies by Lee (2010, 2013) and Lim (2010), who suggest that "-te-" is an evidential marker.
 Instead, we align with Chung's (2007) argument that "-te-" is a spatio-temporal deictic tense that signifies the perspective on which the assertion is based.
 However, we differentiate from Chung by denying that morphemes such as "-ass-," "-kyess-," and "ø" are evidential markers in "-te-" sentences.
 We argue that a "-te-" sentence is a variation of a plain assertion.
 The assertion with "-te-" is simply a plain assertion based on a specific vantage point made salient by the "-te-" marker.
 Therefore, it already possesses the requirement for evidentiality inherent in plain assertions, and does not require any additional marker for evidentiality.
 The role of "-te-" is to specify the vantage point on which the assertion is based, and the requirement for evidence in "-te-" sentences is that of the plain assertion made from the specified vantage point. ==We will argue that our account will comprehensively explain the all the datas that -te- ==

 C:: Hee: Positive account (Perspective 관련)이 어떻게 전개될 것이며, 이게 Chung, Lee, Lim 등의 설명과는 어떤점이 같고 다르고, 결국 데이터 설명, 이 논의에 어떤 기여를 할 수 있는지가 더 드러나야함.